 Just to the north of Port Canaveral is "the locals beach" for many Orlandoans.
 Before hitting the sand, stroll the five blocks of Flagler Avenue from the river to the ocean for Old Florida shops, local boutiques and casual eateries.
 Third Wave Cafe and Outriggers Tiki Bar & Grille are a few favorites.
 The wide, smooth sands allow for fun beach activities like riding bikes straight into the surf.

 The "World's Most Famous Beach" is just an hour from downtown Orlando.
 Daytona Beach is all about the cars—a place to catch a world-famous NASCAR race and even drive your own car right on the beach.
+Make sure to check the latest COVID-19 updates regularly to stay informed on any restriction changes.
 Free summer concerts with movies and fireworks are offered May through October at the Bandshell, and there's plenty of entertainment at the nearby boardwalk and fishing pier.

 For a quieter corner, head to Ponce Inlet and climb to the top of Florida's tallest lighthouse which stands at 175 feet, built in 1835.
 For local shopping and dining, Beach Street in downtown Daytona is popular, and nearby Ormond Beach is home to John D. Rockefeller's former beach house in addition to local dining hotspots on Granada Boulevard.